mixgx/disk_info/README.md

 now you can run "site.py.py" with "python site.py"

 #hints
-if something doesn't work try using "python3" instead of "python" or vice versa
+If something doesn't work try using "python3" instead of "python" or vice versa